 2. What are the eligibility requirements for participation in the TERI program?

 Faculty and staff who are active members of the S.C.
-Retirement System and who have at least five years of earned service may participate in the TERI program if they qualify to retire with one of the following options:
+Retirement System (Class II) and who have at least five years of earned service may participate in the TERI program if they qualify to retire with one of the following options:

 Note: Prior service in the S.C.
 Retirement System may be reestablished to meet the five-year earned service requirement.
 Retirement benefits will be reduced by 5 percent for each year the employee is under the age of 65, or 4 percent for each year the employee has under 28 years of service, whichever is less.